Isabello/tendermint/docs/app-architecture.rst

 server are proxied via websocket/JSON-RPC to tendermint core.
 When they come back as deliver\_tx over ABCI, they will be written to the data store.
 For "reads", we can do any queries we wish that are supported by our architecture, using any web technology that is useful.

-The general architecture is shown in the following diagram:
+Pros:

-Pros: \* Separates application logic from blockchain logic \* Allows much richer, more flexible client-facing API \* Allows pub-sub, watching certain fields, etc.
+- Separates application logic from blockchain logic
+- Allows much richer, more flexible client-facing API
+- Allows pub-sub, watching certain fields, etc.

+Cons:

-Cons: \* Access to ABCI app can be dangerous (be VERY careful not to write unless it comes from the validator node) \* No direct access to the blockchain headers to verify tx \* You must write your own API (but maybe that's a pro...)
+- Access to ABCI app can be dangerous (be VERY careful not to write unless it comes from the validator node)
+- No direct access to the blockchain headers to verify tx
+- You must write your own API (but maybe that's a pro...)

 Hybrid solutions
 ~~~~~~~~~~~~~~~~